How to Compete with Wag and Rover

 Why Wag! and Rover Aren’t So Hot.

 There has been varying information regarding the vetting of Wag! and Rover dog walkers and pet sitters.
 There are online quizzes for applicants to take, but there is no in-person witnessing by representatives from either company to assess animal handling ability and skill.
 Customers select dog walkers and pet sitters in a manner similar to how one chooses an Uber or Lyft driver: looking at starred ratings and availability.
-A meet-and-greet of the animals with someone who already knows them is not standard procedure (but they can schedule them).
-In any case, there is the possibility that strangers are coming into your home.
-The potential for an attack or a frightened animal that runs away remains high, and in fact has actually happened to walkers for each company.
+A meet-and-greet of the animals with someone who already knows them is not the standard procedure (but they can schedule them).
+In any case, there is the possibility that complete strangers are coming into your home.
+The potential for an attack or a frightened animal that runs away remains high, and in fact, has actually happened to walkers for each company.

 Walkers for both Wag! and Rover have lost dogs.
 (SFGate and Bloomberg News).
 Both companies have downplayed their responsibility and have hired attorneys to mitigate any damage to their brands.
 Wag! has even served one owner whose dog was lost with a cease and desist letter after she publically complained about the company’s handling of the situation on social media.

 Local dog walking businesses have enormous advantages over these global powers.
 Greater steps can be taken to ensure that the dogs and the walkers are all safe.
 Stress your employees’ experience and training.
 A small business can schedule a time to meet a new client and dog together.
 Talking to a representative from the business before scheduling an appointment can stop some issues from even arising.
 Does the dog need to be housed in a crate?
 Will the dog bolt out the front door as soon as it is opened?
 Can the dog be let out in a backyard?
 Will the cat be too terrified to emerge from under a bed if a stranger is in the house?
 Knowing that animal behavior varies from pet to pet will help offset potential problems that have plagued the bigger companies.